-- 1 MPP students must take 2 core courses (6 credits: Analysis of Market and Public Policy, and Quantitative Methods) unless waived. - Seoul G20 Global Leader's Program students must take 'Korean Economic Development' course in Spring instead of 'Quantitative Methods' as the core course.
-They are also required to take an exclusive 'G20 Global Issues' course in Summer. - \ KOICA Program students must take 'Korean Economic Development' course additionally as core in the designated term. - \ KOICA-MDI Program students must take 'Korean Economic Development' and 'Macroeconomic Policy' course additionally as core in the designated term. - 2 MPP students must take at least 3 courses (9 credits) from his/her MPP concentration. - 3 MPP students can choose 2nd concentration and take up to 3 courses (9 credits) from the concentration.
-Choosing 2nd concentration is optional for MPP students. - \ One advanced analytic(AA) courses will count as a concentration course (maximum 3 credits). - 4 MPP students must also complete 3 credits from basic level English course (Language in Public Policy and Management).
+- 1 MPP students must take 2 core courses (6 credits: Analysis of Market and Public Policy, and Quantitative Methods) unless waived. - ※ Seoul G20 Global Leader's Program students must take 'Korean Economic Development' course in Spring instead of 'Quantitative Methods' as the core course.
+They are also required to take an exclusive 'G20 Global Issues' course in Summer. - ※ KOICA-MDI Program students must take 'Korean Economic Development' and 'Macroeconomic Policy' course additionally as core in the designated term. - 2 MPP students must take at least 3 courses (9 credits) from their MPP concentration. - 3 MPP students can choose 2nd concentration and take up to 3 courses (9 credits) from the concentration.
+Choosing 2nd concentration is optional for MPP students. - % One advanced analytic (AA) course will be counted as a concentration course (maximum 3 credits). - 4 MPP students must also complete 3 credits from basic level English course (Language in Public Policy and Management).
 English courses will count towards graduation requirement credits for up to 6 credits (LPM + One English Advanced Course; if waived: Two Advanced English Courses). - (5) International students must take 'Korean Language and Culture I'.
 This course will be counted toward graduation requirement credits.
 However, only for those who were waived from 'Korean Language and Culture I' could count advanced Korean advanced course toward graduation requirement credits for up to 3 credits.
 (Only advanced course designated by the Korean chair will be counted toward graduation requirement credits) - (6) Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar(3 credits) offered in the 3rd term and submit the first draft paper in the seminar.
 Students who plan to do a SRP must take one elective course instead of the seminar course.